 Saving Markup Comments

 As soon as a General or Markup Comment is saved, it automatically appears for all users and will be saved within the information associated with that Approval Requests.
-Users are not required to submit the Review Request on the Markup Comments page, nor will they lose work after exiting the Markup Comments page.
+Users are not required to submit the Review Request once Markup Comments have been made, nor will they lose work after exiting the Markup Comments page.

 Print Markup Comments